sampriti02/Ultra-Wideband-Frequency-Selective-Surface-5G/Paper/README.md

 # Paper

-This folder contains the IEEE publication associated with this project.
+This folder contains the IEEE conference paper associated with this research project.

+## Contents

+- IEEE published paper (PDF)
+- Citation information